Case studies:

 People Insight have worked with Brewin Dolphin for five years, continually developing the employee survey programme, “Your future, your say” with:

-• A wellbeing index of questions to identify any parts of the business at risk of high stress
+• A wellbeing index of questions to identify any parts of the business at risk of high stress and burnout.

-• Feedback presentations facilitated by People Insight’s organisational psychologists, bringing key insights and external context to the findings
+• Feedback presentations facilitated by People Insight’s organisational psychologists, bringing key insights and external context to the findings.

 • Clearer visibility of organisation values on the intranet.